Create secure administrator credentials

 splunk hash-passwd <plaintext password>

-- Copy the hash and place it into the
+- Place the password hash into the

 user-seed.conffile.
 For example: